Skip to content

 A collaborator is a user that is working on a given item, but is not the owner.

-Example: If my boss owns the Objective ‘Create maximum footfalls for website’, but I am also working towards that Objective, I would be a collaborator for that item.
+Example: If my manager owns the Objective ‘Create maximum footfalls for website’, but I am also working towards that Objective, I would be a collaborator for that item.

 Expected Progress